 - Awareness: The moment a user first discovers your brand, product, offer, etc.

 - Consideration: They’re interested but not ready to buy now – perhaps comparing you against the competition or waiting for a special offer.

 - Conversion: When a user finally makes the choice to buy (hopefully with you).

 - Loyalty: Users who regularly buy from you and find it difficult to go elsewhere.

 - Advocacy: Users who actively recommend you to potential buyers.

 The key thing here is that your marketing funnel doesn’t end with the purchase.
 There is plenty more work to be done at this stage.
 You can add as many stages into this funnel as you deem necessary to your brand but, again, it’s up to you how complex your marketing funnel should be.
 You can also expand it with time as your strategy becomes more efficient and new opportunities arise.

-First, though, you want to map out all the potential interactions users can have with your brand and assign them to the most relevant stage of our marketing funnel.
+You want to capture leads at every stage of the sales funnel and target them with messages that reflect their state of mind.
+To do this, you need to assign user actions to each stage of your marketing funnel.
 For example, a first-time visitor on your site will fit into the “awareness” category while someone who has repeatedly visited the same product page probably fits in the “consideration” stage.